wrk-corp/omniauth-webflow/README.md

 # omniauth-webflow

-This gem is an [OmniAuth 1.0](https://github.com/omniauth/omniauth) Strategy for authenticating with the [Webflow API](https://developers.webflow.com/) (version 1.0.0)
+This gem is an [OmniAuth](https://github.com/omniauth/omniauth) Strategy for authenticating with the [Webflow API](https://developers.webflow.com/)

 ## Setup